blacksun777/blacksun777.github.io/_drafts/2019-04-25-optimizing_with_conditions.markdown

 [LINK TO CODE](https://colab.research.google.com/drive/1TkazncDHYCHdxeyKk9e4eZnBvnTBW1JW#scrollTo=T6bGTGpp7By-)

 {% include videoPlayer.html file="tomars/toMars8.mp4" %}
 A ton of iterations and still not at the optimum.
 What happened?
 Since the distance can not be less than the minimal distance between the planets *(78.299 M km)* the only gradient that can be minimized is the speed.
-Since planets tend to come around again we would just need light push and wait for a long long time eventually we would arrive.
+Since planets tend to come around again we would just need a light push and wait for a long long time eventually we would arrive.
 That's where this optimization is going.
-In reality there is gravity of all the celestial bodies causing this plan to fail. **This Strategy is not useful. **
+In reality there is gravity of all the celestial bodies causing this plan to fail. **This Strategy is not useful.**

 > This solution is not useful.